 Whether cancer can cause Myositis is also minimally researched, but it is recognized that cancers can occur within 2 years prior to the onset of Myositis symptoms.

-Cancers are known to occur in approximately 32% of Dermatomyositis patients, most often ovarian, lung, pancreatic, colorectal, and non-Hodgkin’s lymphoma.
-Most of these cancers (58%) occur after the onset of Myositis symptoms, typically within the first 2 to 5 years, however colorectal and pancreatic cancer have been known to occur later than 5 years.
+The overall cancer rate varies between 9% and 32% for Dermatomyositis patients, most often ovarian, lung, pancreatic, colorectal, and non-Hodgkin’s lymphoma.
+Most of these cancers occur after the onset of Myositis symptoms, typically within the first 2 to 5 years, however colorectal and pancreatic cancer have been known to occur later than 5 years.

 Approximately 15% of people with Polymyositis are diagnosed with cancer, most often non-Hodgkin’s lymphoma, lung, and bladder.
 Most of these cancers (60-70%) are discovered after the onset of Myositis.
 However, after one year post-diagnosis, the likelihood diminishes significantly, and by the 5th year post-diagnosis, the rate dropped to the cancer rate of the normal population.

 Not only do Poly- and Dermatomyositis come with a higher risk for cancer, there are other factors which increase the risk such as certain autoantibodies and the medications taken to treat Myositis.

 It is important to review a patient’s recent DM-specific labs, as particular antibodies can provide insight into cancer risk.
 The cancer-associated myositis (CAM) antibody is linked with increased cancer risk, though patients positive for additional antibodies actually have a lower risk of developing malignancy (anti-SRP, anti-synthetase, anti-Mi-2, anti-RNP, anti-Ku, and anti-PM-Scl).

 Other autoantibodies which are currently known to be associated with increased cancer rates are P155/140 and Anti T1F1 (found in DM and JDM).